dbosoft/YaNco/README.md

 Even if the library itself is compatible with .NET Standard 2.0, only Windows is supported as runtime environment.

-On Windows platforms the Microsoft Visual C++ 2005 Service Pack 1 Redistributable Package (KB973544), or [newer](https://www.microsoft.com/en-us/download/details.aspx?id=48145), must be installed, per [SAP Note 1375494 - SAP system does not start after applying SAP kernel patch](https://launchpad.support.sap.com/#/notes/1375494).
+On Windows platforms the Microsoft C Runtime DLLs version 12.0, or [newer](https://www.microsoft.com/en-US/download/details.aspx?id=40784), must be installed, per [SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50](https://launchpad.support.sap.com/#/notes/2573790).

 To build _Contiva.SAP.NWRfc_ you need to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.